MARS JOURNAL

 The Fourth Generation was published by Ribbon Ridge Press in 1992.
 It is a story of space-age intrigue and violence in the world of the Middle Eastern Arab.
 Jay McNeely, an ex-astronaut, is caught in the violence of an angry Arab mob when he uncovers a terrorist plot to hijack a shuttle and cripple the US space program.
 A KGB general, a beautiful television reporter, a sultry special agent in the Italian Intelligence Service, and a Saudi Arabian prince play a deadly international game of chess, and McNeely is an expendable pawn.

-The recent events in New York and Washington (and the Iraqi war) were not predicted in this book, but when I wrote this book who would have thought that terrorism could strike at the heart of America.
+The 9/11 events in New York and Washington (and the Iraqi war) were not predicted in this book, but when I wrote this book who would have thought that terrorism could strike at the heart of America.
 Who would have thought that a Soviet citizen would try to prevent terrorism against Americans.
 And who would have thought that innocent lives could be taken with no more regret than slitting the throat of a sacrificial lamb.

 AMERICA'S ASTRONAUTS AND THEIR INDESTRUCTIBLE SPIRIT